 My Yiayia Mary loved beets.
 Her grandchildren did not.
-So she always made us beets lightly glazed with honey and garlic.
+So she always made us beets lightly glazed with honey (can be switched out with agave nectar!) and garlic.
 For years I thought that this was a variation of her own instead of a village recipe as Yiayia told us.
 To my complete surprise one summer in Greece, I found this dish on the menu of a small beach side cafe in Kalamata!

 You can choose your favorite box rice pilaf, I am a Near East junkie, or cook up your own.
 This is a very filling, satisfying dish and great for lunch the next day though it doesn’t usually hang around that long!

 - 1/2 cup honey

 Combine all ingredients, except for the beets, over low heat.
 Bring up to a slow simmer.